LuanThierry/LuanThierry/README.md

 ### hello visitor:ghost:

 ## Luan Thierry
-*My desire to reach all potential is progress, to be successful is one more reason to grow and conquer*:rose:
+:rose:*My desire to reach all potential is progress, to be successful is one more reason to grow and conquer*:trophy:

-:books:**always looking for something new**:books:
+:books:**always looking for something new**

+:smile:why programming?

 ### connect with me: